pauldambra/pauldambra.github.io/_posts/2010-05-08-theres-more-in-them-that-hills.md

 <!--more-->

 Then comes the day I need to handle the responses to a monthly mailing to over 70,000 email addresses and so I write this bitchin' code.
 Well maybe not bitchin'... what would be the right word - oh yeah "messy".

 It all started out really nice and clean but then I realised I needed to handle a couple of more cases than I'd intended when I began... and lots and lots of mail servers have been configured to return non-standard responses to failed mailings which is great for a human but not so great for a piece of software trying to classify that response.

 So time passes and I'm correctly responding to over 90% of the returns we get (all of which stops evil companies like Yahoo for blacklisting us because we're mailing to non-existent addresses) but my code has got really, really messy.

 Really messy.

 Oh God it's awful.

 I decide to refactor but no matter what I think of I can't get a Factory to solve my problem.
 Yeah, yeah I know but if you're gonna have a hammer it might as well be [shiny](http://en.wikipedia.org/wiki/Golden_hammer).
 Now, I could go ahead and invent my own solution but as far as I'm concerned writing software is about having to do less and that sounds like too much work.

 A little thought later and I decide it's time to add the command pattern to my arsenal.
 After all, I'm categorising mail, potentially selecting from a database, potentially updating a database, potentially replying to or forwarding an email and then deleting the mail I just dealt with.
 Wrap that up and then bash out the various alternatives I need.
 [Bazinga](http://www.urbandictionary.com/define.php?term=bazinga)!

 I also like to be sure about what I'm doing before I start.
 Well, sometimes...
-So I dig out [Patterns in Java Volume 1](http://www.amazon.com/Patterns-Catalog-Reusable-Design-Illustrated/dp/0471258393) and do a little reading and what I saw was such a great idea I realised I had to do everything I could not to forget... it is important to note that I am an idiot savant and it is possible that this is covered in most people's coding 101 and is adding nothing to the grand total of the internet.
-If that is the case then this blog is (as intended) the same as almost every other single one :-) read only by its writer.
+So I dig out [Patterns in Java Volume 1](http://www.amazon.com/Patterns-Catalog-Reusable-Design-Illustrated/dp/0471258393) and do a little reading and what I saw was such a great idea I realised I had to do everything I could not to forget...

 ```java